-Most textbooks are rented to students and must be returned at the end of the year for reuse the following year.
+Most textbooks are rented to students and must be returned at the end of the year.
 Therefore, it is important that texts be cared for properly.
-Students will be charged replacement costs for any damaged or lost textbooks.
-Please see the textbook fine schedule below.
+The following fines will be assessed when a textbook is returned at the end of the school year: